aguilaair/BTCP-Rebase/doc/build-osx.md

 Running
 -------

-Bitcoin Core is now available at `./src/bitcoind`
+Bitcoin Private is now available at `./src/bitcoind`

 Before running, it's recommended you create an RPC configuration file.